Get started by: Getting a domain → | Creating a website →

 .net vs .com differences

 The most obvious difference between a .net and a .com domain is their purpose, as they were created for “network” and “commercial” sites.
-If your goal is to provide internet-based services or networking platforms, such as creating a forum, you should buy a .net domain.
-On the other hand, if your goal is to make money online, whether it is with a personal blog or an eCommerce website, you’ll want to purchase a .com domain name.
+If your goal is to provide internet-based services or networking platforms, such as creating a forum for your community, you should buy a .net domain.
+On the other hand, if your goal is to make money online, whether it's by starting a blog or an eCommerce website, you’ll want to purchase a .com domain name.

 However, with nearly half of all domain names registered with a .com extension, .net has risen as the go-to alternative for unavailable web addresses.
+Alternatively you can try and claim an expired .com domain that's been auctioned off.
 With time, the semantic differences have significantly diluted and the original purposes of these TLDs are no longer the main difference between the two.
 When it comes to comparing .net vs .com in 2022, the most significant distinction is the effect each of them has on mobile websites.

 Domain choice and SEO